diffix/reference/docs/led-issues.md

 | Query         | C and not I           | C         |      |
 | Answer (R ex) | cntC + SC + LDCI      | cntC + SC | LDCI |

-The attack here fails as well, but this tie there is different noise at each bucket, which somehow feels more robust.
+The attack here fails as well, but this time there is different noise at each bucket, which somehow feels more robust.

 #### First Derivative 2/1 Difference Attack, count(DISTINCT AIDV)